 - Click on “Find” at the top of the screen to make additional feature buttons appear, and

 - Click on the “Previous Document” button.

-14. How can I direct the judge or master to a specific page of a document?
+14. How can I direct the judge or associate judge to a specific page of a document?